top of page

 It must have been very frightening for everyone living in this area of France.

-She must have felt very nervous going to a royal palace to speak to such important people!
+She must have felt very nervous going to a royal palace!
 She had only ever experienced a simple life in the countryside.

 She introduced herself as Jeanne la Pucelle (Joan the Maiden) and informed le dauphin Charles that God commanded him to travel to Reims for his coronation.

-After tests and discussions, Charles decided to take the young girl seriously.
+Charles decided to take Joan seriously.
 He agreed to let her lead his army against the English soldiers who had seized the city of Orléans.

-A suit of armour was made for Joan.
-A special war banner was created for her.
+A suit of armour and a war banner were made for Joan.
 The banner was decorated with the words "Jesus, Maria" in large, golden letters.
 Joan also carried a sword but declared that she would never use it, preferring to hold her banner on the battle field.
 She said: